Drone hydroponics and delivery operation at the Mississippi Riverfront in St. Louis

 Science fiction is merging with reality as society becomes increasingly dependent on unmanned technology.

-the greenway, Archgrounds, Mississippi River, and vertical farm.
-Drone operations in the production stage are
+the greenways, Archgrounds, Mississippi River, and vertical farm.
+The landscape embodies a tension between technological production and public consumption in its hybrid program; Drone operations in the production stage are

 mostly performed out of human sight, while drone operations in the output stage become visual spectacles.
 In addition, the infrastructural and formal language of the park and the lingering remnants of the site's past industry parallel the immense tension between the past and the present as we confront shifts in industrialization.